Skip to main content

 Students will:

-- Attend the virtual orientation session on Wednesday, January 15, 2025 at 5:15pm via Zoom to meet your team members, faculty lead, and learn about the organization, project topic and expectations.
+2. Attend the in person orientation session on Wednesday, January 21, 2025 at 5:15pm via Zoom to meet your team members, faculty lead, and learn about the organization, project topic and expectations.
 Several teams of students will be responding to the same organization need.

 Completion